mohdfaisal-1/MusicAppUI/README.md

 # 🎵 Music App UI - Android (Jetpack Compose)

 This is a beautifully crafted **Music Streaming App UI** built with **Jetpack Compose** in Android.
-The focus is on modern, responsive design and clean layout implementation — perfect for showcasing UI/UX skills in Android development.
+The focus is on modern and clean layout implementation — perfect for showcasing UI skills in Android development.

 ---